 Home solar setups can either be tied into the electrical grid, or be off the grid.
 We wanted to go completely off the grid, but doing so would have involved buying some really expensive batteries to keep the house household running at night and on cloudy weeks.
 We had no choice but to hook into the grid, which comes with its own costs and challenges.
 Our new home is connected to the grid through a two-way electric meter.
 Any energy that our house uses runs the meter forward.
 Any energy that our solar panels produce will run the meter backwards.
 The electric company nets out the usage annually.

 In many regions of the country, state and local regulations are designed to make it easy for homeowners to switch to solar.
 On the other hand, in places where the fossil fuel industry has a lot of influence on government, regulations are set up to make home solar difficult.
 Oklahoma ranks among the least supportive states for home solar in the country.
-Thanks to the rules of our local provider, it will take about 26 years for the savings on our power bills to break even with the cost of our solar setup, even with the current 30% federal rebate on solar panels.
-For us, the decision to go solar was came from more than just the bottom line.
 Fortunately, rapidly improving technologies should make it financially easier for homeowners, even in Oklahoma, to go solar and completely off the grid in the next few years.

 To pick out our panels and the rest of the solar equipment, we just sent our power usage specs to a wholesale solar provider, who put together a package for us of the panels and hardware that our home will need.
 The process was piloted by Ian's Uncle Steve, who is president of his neighborhood solar group in Florida.
 Installing solar panels on a home's roof isn't that complicated, but we definitely recommend working with someone who has done it before.
 Installation of our panels took two days on a slippery tin roof with Uncle Steve, Ryan, and Ian working together.
 We are grateful to everyone who was involved.
 It would have taken us years longer to go solar if it were not for your help and generosity.
 Thank you!